How “Hellish” is Hell’s Hollow Falls?

 Nearby Attractions

-It’s a mere 10 minute drive from the Hell’s Hollow Falls parking area!
+Grindstone Falls, located on a tributary of Slippery Rock Creek, is located a mere 10 minute drive from the Hell’s Hollow Falls parking area.

-And don’t forget 35-foot Alpha Falls, the tallest waterfall at McConnell’s Mill State Park.
+Alpha Falls, at approximately 35 feet, is the tallest waterfall at McConnell’s Mill State Park.

 Exploring McConnell’s Mill State Park in Lawrence County is your guide to even more things to see and do at the park.